mowachab/CeasarEncryption/README.md

 # Important
-This encryption method can be easily brute forced given the limited shifts possible(26). feel free to reach out if you came across any errors , this project was done for educational purposes only.
+This encryption method can be easily brute forced given the limited shifts possible(26). feel free to reach out if you came across any errors, this project was done for educational purposes only.